-25 Healthy and Cheap Recipe Ideas for Frozen Produce
+24 Healthy and Cheap Recipe Ideas for Frozen Produce

 Frozen produce has many advantages: It lasts a long time, it's always ripe and in good condition, it retains its original nutritional value, and it's cheaper than fresh.
 Keeping a few bags of frozen vegetables and fruit on hand lets harried cooks prepare last-minute meals any time of year.
 Especially during the cold months, when fresh foods are in short supply or transported from thousands of miles away, frozen produce ensures greater variety of healthful ingredients.
-Here are 25 ways to incorporate frozen fruits and vegetables into everyday meals.
+Here are 24 ways to incorporate frozen fruits and vegetables into everyday meals.

-Making jam at home is less expensive than store-bought and also allows for fiddling with the amount and type of sweetener.
-Jamie Cooks It Up provides a step-by-step guide to making jam from frozen berries.
+Making jam at home is less expensive than store-bought and allows for fiddling with the amount and type of sweetener.
+Here's a step-by-step guide to making jam from frozen berries.
 Raspberries, blueberries, and Marion blackberries are said to be foolproof.
 Let the fruit semi-thaw before heating and adding the pectin for thickening.

 Mango has a naturally creamy texture when blended, which makes frozen mango chunks a popular ingredient for smoothies.
 A recipe for frozen mango smoothies calls for half a cup of milk and half a cup of yogurt.
 For added tropical indulgence, all or part of the dairy can be swapped out for thick, rich coconut milk.
 Stash leftovers in the freezer for an ice cream-like treat for later.

 The popularity of the habanero pepper is on the rise thanks to its fruity flavor and Scoville scale rating as one of the spiciest peppers around.
 Cooking it down with frozen pineapple, peaches, or other sweet fruits helps tame its extreme heat without sacrificing the uniquely perfumed flavor.
-A recipe for pineapple salsa created by the chef Roberto Santibañez for Epicurious uses two peppers with the seeds.
+A recipe for pineapple salsa created by the chef Roberto Santibañez uses two peppers with the seeds.
 Anyone timid about the level of spice should start with one.

 Skip the ice cubes and use frozen fruit for an extra blast of flavor when serving fruit punch, sangria, other alcoholic punches, and even virgin juice blends.
 And be sure to try this trick with still or sparkling water -- a few cubes of frozen fruit add a sly hint of sweetness.